Strategic Communication for Social Change

 Learn more about our inaugural cohort and their coursework here.

-Media Advocacy students will become a part of the dynamic media innovation communities organized around Storybench, The Scope and the Center for Law, Innovation and Creativity.
-A variety of Fall 2018 research projects around data storytelling and immersive technologies will offer graduate research assistantship opportunities.
+Graduate students in this program will become a part of the dynamic media innovation communities organized around Storybench, The Scope, NuLawLab and the Center for Law, Innovation and Creativity.
+A variety of research projects around data storytelling, civic engagement and public policy will offer paid research opportunities.

-Learn more about our projects, students and faculty at https://camd.northeastern.edu/mediaadvocacy/View University Course Catalog
+Learn more about our projects, partners, students and faculty at https://camd.northeastern.edu/mediaadvocacy/View University Course Catalog

 Media Advocacy, MS Requirements